BluShift Aerospace

 Blu Shift Aerospace (stylized as BluShift) is an American aerospace manufacturer headquartered in Brunswick, Maine, with an additional office in Concord, California.
-Founded in 2014, the company develops hybrid rocket engines powered by plant-derived biofuels for launching small satellites and supporting sub-orbital research missions.
+Founded in 2014, the company develops hybrid rocket engines and boosters for hypersonics use cases powered by plant-derived biofuels for launching small satellites and supporting sub-orbital research missions.

-The company is funded by the United States Air Force, NASA's Small Business Innovation Research program, and the Maine Technology Institute.
+The company has received funding from the United States Air Force, NASA's Small Business Innovation Research program, and the Maine Technology Institute.
 The company is an affiliate of the Maine Space Grant Consortium.

 History

 Early development (2014-2020)

 Sascha Deri founded BluShift Aerospace in 2014.
 In 2016, the company relocated from Massachusetts to Brunswick Landing in Maine, utilizing the aerospace infrastructure of the former Naval Air Station.
 This move provided access to testing facilities and technical staff needed for developing the company's experimental rockets.

 In 2017, the Maine Technology Institute awarded funding for BluShift's bio-fuel development efforts.
 In 2019, the company received a Small Business Innovation Research (SBIR) grant from NASA to support work on a modular hybrid rocket engine design.
 BluShift's first launch was originally planned for 2019 however it was delayed due to various factors, including the COVID-19 pandemic.
 By 2020, the company had conducted 154 static fire tests of its hybrid propulsion system in preparation for its first launch.